 But, I think the coolest part about the Ape is that it has something for everyone.
 As I said, there are a million things to do in Florence.
 The Ape tour can be your ride for at least half of those.

 Do you want to explore the countryside – done.
 How about some wine tasting?
 No problem – designated driver covered!
 A night time tour of Florence all lit up?
 Sign me up!
 Getting married?
 Madam, your chariot awaits.
-Tuk Tuk offers custom food, shopping, and sightseeing tours.
-Tell ’em what you want, they’ll put it together.
+From custom food, shopping, and sightseeing tours, tell us what you want and we’ll put it together.

 I did the countryside tour along some of the teeniest streets I’ve ever seen.
 One of my favorite stops was at Piazzale Michelangelo with so many people just soaking in the incredible views of the city.
 My tour started in the afternoon, so the colors were incredible as we looked out over Florence.